cacilhas/kodumaro/docs/2020/10/algebra.md

 ### Monoid

-A monoid is a structure that supplies and addition operations and an unit instance for a type.
+A monoid is a structure that supplies an addition operation and an unit instance for a type.

 The monoid definition is: